 Figure I

- Continue to keep the needle-shield pushed in.
+Continue to keep the needle-shield pushed in.

- If you don’t keep the needle-shield completely pushed against the skin, the green Activation button will not work.
+If you don’t keep the needle-shield completely pushed against the skin, the green Activation button will not work.

- Continue to pinch the skin while you keep the pre-filled pen in place.
+Continue to pinch the skin while you keep the pre-filled pen in place.

- Press the green Activation button to start the injection.
+Press the green Activation button to start the injection.
 A “click” sound indicates the start of the injection.
 Keep the green button pressed in and continue holding the pre-filled pen pressed firmly against your skin (See Figure J).
 If you cannot start the injection you should ask for help from a caregiver or contact your healthcare provider.